Community Development Block Grants

 Williamson County was awarded Entitlement County status by the U.S. Department of Housing and Urban Development (HUD) in August 2003.
 Williamson County applied for and received funding through the Community Development Block Grant (CDBG) program.
 The funds are intended to primarily benefit low- to moderate-income persons in Williamson County.
 This area is comprised of the unincorporated part of the County and the incorporated cities that have joined the urban County designation.
 These cities include Cedar Park, Georgetown, Jarrell, Leander, Liberty Hill, Taylor and Weir.

 The City of Georgetown is currently a participating city within the Williamson County Community Development Block Grant Consolidated Plan.
 As a participating city, Georgetown submits applications to receive an allocation of the funds granted the County by the Department of Housing and Urban Development.
 The county first became eligible to receive funding in 2005.
-To date Georgetown has received 3 allocations:
+To date Georgetown has received the allocations listed below: